StegSchreck/RatS/README.md

 1. the first argument is the site where the ratings are parsed from (see [Available Parsers](#parsers))
 2. the second argument is the site where the ratings should be posted (inserted) to (see [Available Inserters](#inserters))

+<a name="parsers"></a>
-#### Currently Available Parsers <a name="parsers"></a>
+#### Currently Available Parsers
 * Trakt
 * IMDB (with IMDB account)

+<a name="inserters"></a>
-#### Currently Available Inserters <a name="inserters"></a>
+#### Currently Available Inserters
-* Movielense
+* Movielens
 * IMDB (with IMDB account)

 ### Trying again with former export data
 You can use the data you parsed before again without parsing again.
 The parser tells you in which file he saved his results, the folder is `./RatS/exports`.
-You can use this data by commenting out the parsing in the `get_trakt_ratings_to_movielense.py` script and comment in the file loader part, where you just have to adjust the filename.
+You can use this data by commenting out the parsing in the `transfer_ratings.py` script and comment in the file loader part, where you just have to adjust the filename.

 ## Problem shooting
 ### Script aborts because of Timeouts
 It might occassionally happen, that the script runs into errors caused by the page loading too slow.
 I tried to build some timeouts in for these cases.
-But depending on your internet connection speed etc. you might still run into this, especially when interacting with Movielense.
+But depending on your internet connection speed etc. you might still run into this, especially when interacting with Movielens.
 The only advice I can give you for now is to increase the time.sleep() in the scripts.
 I will try to come up with a better solution in the future.

 ## You are missing a feature or noticed something is wrong?
 Please [write a ticket](https://github.com/StegSchreck/RatS/issues/new), I will have a look as soon as I can.